Hip Ornament with Human Face (Uhunmwun-ekue)

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Edo.
 Hip Ornament with Human Face (Uhunmwun-ekue), 18th century (possibly).
 Copper alloy, iron, 6 13/16 × 4 5/16 × 2 1/4 in.
 (17.3 × 11 × 5.7 cm).
 Brooklyn Museum, Gift of Beatrice Riese, 1994.143.
 Creative Commons-BY (Photo: Brooklyn Museum, 1994.143_SL1.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 Human face with ornate adornments.
-Semi-circular "crown" extends 2 1/4 in. above forehead with lattice-like area and three 5-lobed decorations at center.
+Semi-circular "crown" extends above forehead with lattice-like area and three 5-lobed decorations at center.
 Small, globular forms around edge.
 At forehead, five strands of "beads."
 Above each eye, three vertical incised lines.
 Band of incised lines from center of brow to tip of nose.
 Seven strands of beads represented around lower edge of face.
 Extending from beaded strands, series of conical projections, resembling ruffled collar; loops attached to each flaring element.
 Five small, figure-eight shaped wires attached to loops.
-Condition is good.
-Small hole in proper right cheek.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome